Red light camera: France

 In France, red light cameras started use in 2009.
 Cameras catch drivers that fail to stop on a red light.
 A removal of 4 points on the driving licence will occur.

 New multipurpose camera might, such as the Mesta Fusion 2 have several simultaneous capacity in a single device, such as red light camera, Level crossing red light camera and speed camera.
 In a near future the might be able to also catch other infractions such as phone usage, failure to wear the seat belt wearing, or failure to maintain safe distance between vehicle.

 Some insurance companies recommend to comply with regulation to avoid the fine.
 This implies a speed decrease when approaching a red light, considering it can switch to orange and then to red, avoiding acceleration when light is orange, using the brake (which turn on braking light) to communicate to followers the braking action, and keep the car before the red light stop line.

 In the south east quarter of France, red light cameras (MESTA 3000) are provided by Safran; their availability rate is 95%, taking into account road works and acts of vandalism.
 This availability is considered better than the one observed in Great Britain, Spain, the Netherlands, Switzerland and Germany according to a French National Assembly report.

 Germany

-The first red light camera in Germany was operated on November 1960 the 15th in Frankfurt am Main with black and white photos.
+The first red light camera in Germany was operated in November 1960 the 15th in Frankfurt am Main with black and white photos.